Yash-1273/UpTrack/WellnessAi-fitness-checker-main/README.md

-# WellnessAI - AI-Powered Health & Fitness Tracker
+# UpTrack - AI-Powered Health & Fitness Tracker

 WellnessAI is a full-stack health and fitness web application powered by dual AI (Google Gemini + OpenAI) with real-time posture detection, personalized workout/nutrition planning, and comprehensive health tracking.
 Built with Flask, MongoDB, and a modern Tailwind CSS UI.